connectdotz/yarn-nohoist-examples/README.md

 # yarn-nohoist-examples

-_illustrate how to to use yarn for react/react-native projects in the monorepo environment_
+_demonstrate how to to use yarn for react/react-native projects in the monorepo environment_

 ## Introduction